-Command Description debug session-command Shows debug messages for sessions.
+Command Description debug session-command Shows debugging messages for a session.

 set connection

 To specify connection limits within a policy map for a traffic class, use the set connection command in class configuration mode.
 To remove these specifications, thereby allowing unlimited connections, use the no form of this command.